 The last month has been an absolute whirlwind!
-Between conferences, weddings, and visits with friends, I spent 14 days travelling.
-Add moving into the mix and I was feeling totally drained.
-As a result, my creative energy basically disappeared.
-Rather, it was folded into boxes and bags, left of buses and trains, and tucked away into hotel rooms and friends’ apartments.
-Writing was impossible.
+Between exciting work projects, the holidays, and travelling, I feel totally drained.
+My creative energy, gone.
+Rather, folded into boxes and bags, left on buses and trains, and tucked away in hotel rooms and friends’ apartments.
 My communication skills were pretty dismal.
 And I spent most of my time feeling totally ungrounded…which of course led to me being cranky and irritable and short. <–no pun intended

 Perhaps you’ve been here too.
 You get wicked stressed and rather than focus on doing what you need to feel more stable and energized, you take it out on those closest to you.
 Perhaps you feel embarrassed about it (just me?) because you “know better” or guilty because it isn’t fair.
 While these technically can be true, shame, embarrassment, and guilt aren’t the most productive emotions.
 I’m not saying to resist feeling them but rather to not lose yourself in them.